Use Performance Advisor checks to improve model simulation time.

 Identify active instrumentation settings on the model.
 The fixed-point instrumentation mode controls which objects log minimum, maximum, and overflow data during simulation.
 Instrumentation is required to collect simulation ranges using the Fixed-Point Tool.
 These ranges are used to propose data types for the model (requires Fixed-Point Designer™).
 When you are not actively converting your model to fixed point, disable the fixed-point instrumentation to restore the maximum simulation speed to your model.

 From the model Analysis menu, select Data Type Design > Fixed-Point Tool.
 Under System under design, click Continue.

-In the Model Hierarchy pane, the Fixed-Point Tool denotes systems
+In the Model Hierarchy pane, the Fixed-Point Tool denotes systems that currently have

-that currently have instrumentation turned on with
+instrumentation turned on with

-Fixed-point instrumentation mode,
+instrumentation mode, select

-Use local settings or
+Use local settings